 Curated Conferences 2024: Frequently asked Questions

-We are happy to share with you a summary of the Q&A session on the Curated Conference 2024 open call with us on April 12th.
+We are happy to share with you a summary of the Q&A session on the Curated Conference 2024 open call on April 12th.
 If you have any further question regarding the call, you are always welcome to chat with MCH.

 1. Can each curator explain more about their topic ?